Find and choose a care home

-In conjunction with Kent Integrated Care Alliance (KICA) we have created a list of important things to consider when choosing a care home.
-A good care home in Kent has a number of equally important features such as they:
+With the Kent Integrated Care Alliance (KICA) we have created a list of important things to consider when choosing a care home.
+A good care home has a number of equally important features such as they:

 - keep dignity in all aspects of care

 - have a caring, compassionate and competent workforce

 - have a warm, clean and odour free environment

 - meet the food and drink needs of the individual

 - offer a wide variety of activities that are tailored to the individual